GreenGitHuber/Hello_LintCode/README.md

-# hello-world
+# hello-LintCode
-just a example
 Hi,humans!
-Hubot here,I like Node.js and Coffeescript
+I like Coding!!!!
+YES, you did not get it wrong！
+JUST DO IT!